klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 console.log(`updateKey: ${accountKey.updateKey}`)
 console.log(`feePayerKey: ${accountKey.feePayerKey}`)
 ```
-AccountKeyPublic stores and manages a private key string, so if you run the example above, you will see that keys, transactionKey, updateKey and feePayerKey all represent the same private key string.

 AccountKeyRoleBased stores and manages keys by role, so if you run the example above, you will see three roles (transactionKey, updateKey, feePayerKey) defined in `keys` property.
 Therefore, unlike other AccountKey ([AccountKeyPublic](#accountkeypublic) or [AccountKeyMultiSig](#accountkeymultisig)), transactionKey, updateKey and feePayerKey each represents a different key.